simononen/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## 10. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need
 - A program that prints all possible different combinations of two digits.

+## 11. The success combination in business is: Do what you do better... and: do more of what you do...
+- A program that prints all possible different combinations of three digits.

+## 12. Software is eating the World
+- A program that prints all possible combinations of two two-digit numbers.